clartaq/cwiki/resources/private/md/Technical_Notes.md

 In order to show examples of wikilinks in documentation, you should quote them.
 A user should be able to quote them using the backqoute ("\`"), triple backquotes  ("\`\`\`"), `<code></code>` tags or `<pre></pre>` tags.

-However, the strategy I have been using has just been to find the wikilink markers, "\[\[" and "\]\]", use the contents between the markers to build a link, and replace the contents with the link.
+However, the strategy I have been using has just been using regular expressions to find the wikilink markers, "\[\[" and "\]\]", use the contents between the markers to build a link, and replace the contents with the link.

 Doing it that way causes examples of wikilinks embedded in a quoted section to be replaced anyway.
 Need to handle it differently.

-Probably need to actually parse the string rather than using a find and replace type approach.
+It seems like there are 4 possible approaches.

+1. Do nothing and warn users "don't do that".
+Least desirable.
+2. Try to refine the regular expression-based approach I'm using now.
+Regular expressions are not a good way (even a possible way?) to handle embedded HTML.
+3. Write a small parser to handle pages looking for quoted blocks.
+I think this would require me to re-work the dataflow from several passes over the text to one that does the translation in a single pass.
+4. Since I'm using flexmark-java as my Markdown to HTML processor, look into the Wikilinks extension.
+I'm not sure how to handle special formatting for special cases like graying admin pages and making links to non-existent pages red.
+I'm not sure how extensible it is if I want to add things like namespaces either.